Kansalaisareena/hiiop/README.md

   - =AWS_ACCESS_KEY_ID= and =AWS_SECRET_ACCESS_KEY= environment
     variables can be used to define the user used to authenticate to AWS
   - Git revision is used to version the assets

+## License

+Copyright (C) 2017-2019  Kansalaisareena and others, see AUTHORS

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.